Mike Ammann: Professional

 After Mike Stevens, the director of Charlton Athletic, saw Ammann play in the 1994 NCAA Final Four, he offered him a trial.
 Ammann played for Charlton Athletic in the second tier of English football from 1994 to 1996.

 When Major League Soccer started in 1996, Ammann was initially not signed, but late in the inaugural season he signed with the then-Kansas City Wiz.
 In 1997, he set a league record (since broken) of twenty-one wins, and ranked fourth in voting for the MLS Goalkeeper of the Year award.

 Before the 1999 season, Ammann was traded to the MetroStars with Mark Chung for Tony Meola and Alexi Lalas.
 That season the MetroStars squad finished with the worst record in league history.
-However, Ammann played well despite the lack of success, and was named Defensive Player of the Year two seasons in a row.
+However, Ammann played well despite the lack of success, and was named Defensive Player of the Year two consecutive seasons.

 The 2000 season was Ammann's best as the Metros went through a rebirth.
 Ammann was selected to the 2000 MLS All Star game and started in goal for the Eastern Conference.